-In patients with fatigue Evaluation Fatigue occurs most often as part of a symptom complex, but even when it is the sole or main presenting symptom, fatigue is one of the most common symptoms.
-Fatigue is difficulty initiating... read more rather than weakness, history and physical examination focus on identifying subtle manifestations of underlying illness (particularly infections, endocrine and rheumatologic disorders, anemia, and depression) that can be used to guide testing, but testing may be unnecessary.
+In patients with fatigue Evaluation Fatigue is difficulty initiating and sustaining activity due to a lack of energy and accompanied by a desire to rest.
+Fatigue is normal after physical exertion, prolonged stress, and sleep deprivation... read more rather than weakness, history and physical examination focus on identifying subtle manifestations of underlying illness (particularly infections, endocrine and rheumatologic disorders, anemia, and depression) that can be used to guide testing, but testing may be unnecessary.

 Although many tests can be done if patients have true muscular weakness, such testing is often only adjunctive.

 If no true weakness is present, other clinical findings (eg, dyspnea, pallor, jaundice, heart murmur), if present, are used to guide testing.

 If patients have no abnormal clinical findings, test results are unlikely to be abnormal.
 In such cases, testing practices vary widely.
 Initial tests usually include some combination of a complete blood count (CBC), electrolytes (including calcium and magnesium), glucose, kidney and liver function tests, thyroid-stimulating hormone (TSH), erythrocyte sedimentation rate (ESR), and hepatitis C serologic testing.